 5. Educational Insights Brainbolt – Brain Teaser Memory Game

 This is a great game to play alone, but it also offers a two-player option, a timed mode if you want to play a fast-paced game, and an advanced mode for those who have become experts.
-Users find this to be an addicting game to play until you can beat it.
+Users find this an addicting game to play until you can beat it.

 6. SmartGames IQ Puzzler Pro, a Travel Game for Kids and Adults